noawe-boi/NoahsObsidianSync/Microcontroller Interfacing and IO  Assessment.md

 - Removed previous code that set LED pins HIGH and LOW and displayed time using them

 - Wrote "Time: ", disp_hours,
+- Corrected ampm setting to that it is only true when

 added functions to main loop